it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Process_Assessment_Methodology.md

 ### Requirements Testing/Misuse/Abuse Testing

-Maturity level 2 requires the creation of abuse profiles and personas, such documentation which cold be included as part of the threat modeling documentation would be useful for the RABET-V assessors.
+Maturity level 2 requires the creation of abuse profiles and personas, such documentation which could be included as part of the threat modeling documentation would be useful for the RABET-V assessors.

 ### Security Testing/Scalable Baseline